-To get somewhere quickly, you can almost always take a cab from one of Houston's taxi companies or hail a ride from a rideshare like Uber or Lyft.
+To get somewhere quickly, you can almost always take a cab from one of Houston's taxi companies or hail a ride from a rideshare such as Uber or Lyft.
 If you're going anywhere near the METRORail lines during the work week, however, it's often quicker to travel by train.

-Rides on the METRORail are $1.25 per person, and fares can be paid either by purchasing a ticket on the platform or by using one of METRO's pre-paid cards purchased online or at participating retailers like Randalls, Kroger or Fiesta.
+Fares can be paid either by purchasing a ticket on the platform or by using one of METRO's pre-paid cards purchased online or at participating retailers such as Randalls, Kroger, or Fiesta.

 Most locals use the re-loadable METRO Q Fare Card (commonly known as simply a "Q Card").
 Riders pre-load their Q Card online or at METRORail stations and then simply tap their card on the station platform before jumping on the train.
-Infrequent or visiting riders can also get a Day Pass (unlimited rides for $3 a day), Money Card (disposable, non-reloadable cards pre-loaded with $5, $10 and $20), or by using the METRO Q Mobile Ticketing app on their smart phones.
+Infrequent or visiting riders can also get a Day Pass, Money Card, or by using the METRO Q Mobile Ticketing app on their smartphones.
 It's important to note that pre-loaded cards can only be used by a single rider and cannot be used to pay for multiple riders at the same time.

-How it works: In order to check out one of the BCycle bikes, you'll first need to purchase either an annual ($99) or monthly ($9) membership or a walk-up rate of $3/30 minutes.
-All levels can be purchased online or through the BCycle mobile app, but you can buy a walk-up rate at any one of the BCycle stations using a credit card, too.
+In order to check out one of the BCycle bikes, you'll first need to purchase either an annual or monthly membership or a walk-up rate.
+All levels can be purchased online or through the BCycle mobile app, but you can buy a walk-up rate at any one of the BCycle stations using a credit card.
 Follow instructions on the mobile app or the touch screen located at any B-station to check out your bike.
 When you're done, you simply lock it back in at any available B-station.
-Rides under 60 minutes for members have no added fee, but you can avoid overage fees ($3 for every additional 30 minutes) by docking and undocking at any station along your route.
+Rides under 60 minutes for members have no added fee, but you can avoid overage fees by docking and undocking at any station along your route.

-How it works: The routes are fully integrated with Google Maps, or you can plan your trip by going online to METRO's website or using the METRO T.R.I.P. app.
-The fare for local buses is $1.25 per person, per ride, and payment methods are similar to that of the METRORail.
+The routes are fully integrated with Google Maps, or you can plan your trip by going online to METRO's website or using the METRO T.R.I.P. app.
+Payment methods are similar to that of the METRORail.
 If paying with cash, however, be sure to have exact change.
 For real-time updates on when buses will arrive, check out the METRO T.R.I.P. app.

-Visitors downtown can also take the free Greenlink bus to one of the stops on its loop Monday through Friday from 6:30 a.m. to 6:30 p.m.
+Visitors downtown can also take the free Greenlink bus to one of the stops on its loop, which runs weekdays.